learn-co-students/python-lists-readme-data-science-intro-000/README.md

-So let's try a different experiment to answer our question.
+Let's try a different experiment to answer our question.

 ```python